 by multiple patent applications.

-Our TauSome™ biomarker is being studied as the basis for a blood-based test to identify CTE through the DETECT (Diagnosing and Evaluating Traumatic Encephalopathy Using Clinical Tests) study being conducted by....
+Our TauSome™ biomarker was recently studied as a candidate to diagnose and monitor CTE through the DETECT (Diagnosing and Evaluating Traumatic Encephalopathy Using Clinical Tests) study, which was managed by ....

 Click here to learn more